-Nili Sacher Fox is Professor of Bible and Director of the School of Graduate Studies at the Hebrew Union College-Jewish Institute of Religion in Cincinnati, Ohio.
+Nili Sacher Fox is Professor of Bible at the Hebrew Union College-Jewish Institute of Religion in Cincinnati, Ohio.
 She holds a Ph.D. in Biblical and Ancient Near Eastern Studies from the University of Pennsylvania.
 Dr. Fox teaches Bible, Archaeology, Ancient History and Languages, and co-directs the Graduate Summer-in-Israel Program.
 She is totally devoted to mentoring the students at HUC-JIR, Cincinnati, and at any one time advises 8-12 Ph.D. dissertations.
 Dr. Fox has written on various topics relating to the history and culture of ancient Israel and surrounding peoples, including: In the Service of the King: Officialdom in Ancient Israel and Judah; "Concepts of God in Israel and the Question of Monotheism"; “Gender Transformation and Transgression: Contextualizing the Prohibition of Cross-Dressing in Deut 22:5”; and “Sanctification of Dress: Tassels on Garments”.
 Currently she is preparing a monograph entitled: On the Ancient Catwalk: Dress and Identity in the Biblical World.

 In the Service of the King: Officialdom in Ancient Israel and Judah (Cincinnati: HUC Press, 2000).